-And, p.s., the above image is a cycling Trentino in winter shot.
-Yep, I’m that crazy.
+And, p.s., the above image is from cycling in Trentino during winter.
+Yep, I’m that crazy cyclist.

 Cycling Trentino, Italy